AmplitudeAudio/sdk/docs/content/docs/project-setup/07-sound-object.md

 ## priority

-`RTPCCompatibleValue` `required`
+`RtpcCompatibleValue` `required`

 This property affects how the engine will prioritize this sound object relatively to all others.
 When the engine is out of active channels, sounds objects with low priority are muted when a play request is made with a sound object with higher priority.
-The value of this property should match the schema of an [RTPCCompatibleValue]({{< relref "api#rtpc-compatible-value" >}}) object.
+The value of this property should match the schema of an [RtpcCompatibleValue] object.

 ## spatialization